-14 EN 15804: Sustainability of construction works, Environmental product declarations, Core rules for the product category of construction products associated with the underlying physical product is removed from the underlying product and sold to another stakeholder not associated with the underlying product.
+7 EN 15804: Sustainability of construction works, Environmental product declarations, Core rules for the product category of construction products associated with the underlying physical product is removed from the underlying product and sold to another stakeholder not associated with the underlying product.

-15 EN 16485: Round and sawn timber.
+8 EN 16485: Round and sawn timber.
 Environmental Product Declarations.
-Product category rules for wood and wood-based products for use in construction
+Product category rules for wood and woodbased products for use in construction

-16 EN 16499: Wood and wood-based products.
+9 EN 16499: Wood and wood-based products.
 Calculation of the biogenic carbon content of wood and conversion to carbon dioxide

-- No marketing and branding claims can be made by the end-user (construction company) that a building constructed with the underlying physical product is a carbon sink if the decoupled CO2 certificate has been sold to and retired by another stakeholder.
+No marketing and branding claims can be made by the end-user (construction company) that a building constructed with the underlying physical product is a carbon sink if the decoupled CO2 utdated.
+Wish Puro earth for current wersic certificate has been sold to and cancelled by another stakeholder.